Care for the Caregiver: A Navy Model for Managing Stress

 Presenters will share effective approaches to identify, engage and treat Veterans with substance use disorders and co-occurring mental health issues.
 Participants will gain a better understanding of the challenges Veterans face in dealing with substance abuse, learn best practices for prevention and intervention with substance use and co-occurring mental health disorders, and about VA resources for treatment.

 Military Culture for Clinicians

-Clinicians who are not veterans can put themselves in a better position to respond to individuals who are by learning about military culture.
-This panel will help clinicians understand how the cultures of the different service branches differ and what they need to know about the military experience that can allow them to communicate more effectively and credibly with veterans.
+Clinicians who are not veterans can put themselves in a better position to respond by learning about military culture.
+This session will help clinicians understand how the cultures of the different service branches differ and what they need to know about the military experience that can allow them to communicate more effectively with veterans.

 Presenters: Tom Hintz, (Ret.)
 Law Enforcement, Former Brown County Sherriff & Brown County Executive

 Rosonna Cromers, LCSW, CSAC, U.S. Dept. of Veterans Affairs, Veteran Justice Outreach (VJO Coordinator)